-- A class that contains abstract methods must be abstract. - However, it is possible to define an abstract class that contains no abstract methods. - In this case, you cannot create instances of the class using the new operator. - This class is used as a base class for defining a new subclass.
+A class that contains abstract methods must be abstract.

+However, it is possible to define an abstract class that contains no abstract methods.

+- In this case, you cannot create instances of the class using the new operator. - The constructor in the abstract class is defined as protected because it is used only by subclasses - This class is used as a base class for defining a new subclass.

-Superclass of abstract Class may be Concrete
+superclass of abstract class may be concrete

-- A subclass can be abstract even if its superclass is concrete. - For example, the Object class is concrete, but its subclasses, such as GeometricObject, may be abstract.
+A subclass can be abstract even if its superclass is concrete.

+For example, the Object class is concrete, but its subclasses, such as GeometricObject, may be abstract.